lcarli/BotsHOL/README.md

 ## Demo 1) Ceating your first bot using Visual Studio ##

 1. Open Visual Studio 2015
-2. Create a new project and click and Bot Framework Template
+2. Create a new project choose Bot Framework Template and click on it.

 > **Speaking Points:** Explaint this project it is a WebAPI.
 It is build using ASP.NET.
+*
     >   Take time to explain the basic methods such as POST (receive message)
     >   Also explain about libraries: